Maria Araújo Kahn: Connecticut Superior Court

-Kahn was appointed to the New Haven County Superior Court in April 2006.
+Kahn was appointed by Jodi Rell to the New Haven County Superior Court in April 2006, serving until she was appointed by Dan Malloy to the Connecticut Appellate Court in January 2017.

 Consideration for federal district court

-In February 2013, Kahn was named as one of five finalists being considered for nomination to a seat on the United States District Court for the District of Connecticut left vacant when Judge Mark Kravitz died in September 2012.
+In February 2013, Kahn was named as one of five finalists being considered for nomination to a seat on the United States District Court for the District of Connecticut left vacant when Judge Mark R. Kravitz died in September 2012.

 Connecticut Appellate Court

 On May 2, 2017, Governor Dannel Malloy nominated Kahn to the Connecticut Appellate Court.
 Her appointment and confirmation created a female majority on the court.

 Connecticut Supreme Court

 On October 4, 2017, Governor Malloy nominated Kahn to the Connecticut Supreme Court.
 She was confirmed and sworn into office on November 1, 2017.

 Federal judicial service

-On July 29, 2022, President Joe Biden announced his intent to nominate Kahn to serve as a United States circuit judge of the United States Court of Appeals for the Second Circuit.
+On July 29, 2022, President Joe Biden announced his intent to nominate Kahn to serve as a United States circuit judge for the Second Circuit.
 On August 1, 2022, her nomination was sent to the Senate.
-President Biden nominated Kahn to the seat to be vacated by Judge José A. Cabranes, who will assume senior status upon confirmation of a successor.
+President Biden nominated Kahn to the seat that was vacated by Judge José A. Cabranes, who announced his intent to assume senior status upon confirmation of a successor.
 On September 21, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
-On December 1, 2022, her nomination was reported out of committee by a 12–10 vote.
+On December 1, 2022, her nomination was favorably reported by the committee by a 12–10 vote.
 On January 3, 2023, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; she was renominated later the same day.
-On February 2, 2023, her nomination was reported out of committee by an 11–9 vote.
+On February 2, 2023, her nomination was favorably reported by the committee by an 11–9 vote.
+On February 13, 2023, Majority Leader Chuck Schumer filed cloture on her nomination.
 On February 16, 2023, the Senate invoked cloture on her nomination by a 50–44 vote.
 On March 9, 2023, her nomination was confirmed by a 51–42 vote.
 She received her judicial commission on March 10, 2023.